 This process is done when production sizes do not warrant large costs for machine off tooling.
 Our wire electrical discharge machine (WEDM) process offers total control of the initial build and maintenance of tooling.
 This reduces tooling costs and allows for quick delivery of engineering precision production runs and prototypes.

-Also known as reel-to-reel metal stamping, this is where material starts in a coil and is then is stamped in a progressive tool and finally carefully re-reeled.
+Also known as reel-to-reel metal stamping, this is where the material starts in a coil and is then is stamped in a progressive tool and finally carefully re-reeled.

 Power press tooling offers high-speed production of close-tolerance metal stampings.